Icteroidae Brehm, 1828

 Sibley and Monroe (1990) used the name “Emberizinae” for the remaining species.
 They were using an absolute measure of genetic distance to separate families and other groups.
 By the time you get here, everything is closely enough related to fit in a single Sibley-Monroe subfamily.
 In fact, even all of the nine-primaried oscines end up in the same family!

 I use terms such as order and family in an ordinal, not cardinal, fashion.
-This lets me refer to the Sibley-Monroe “Emberizinae” as the epifamily Emberizoidae.
+This lets me refer to the Sibley-Monroe “Emberizinae” as an epifamily.
+However, the correct name is Icteroidae (Vigors, 1825), not Emberizoidae (Brehm, 1828).
 This gives me a little more headroom, but as you will see below, I'm still running out of levels.

-All but two of the families in Emberizoidae are restricted to New World.
-The exceptions are Calcariidae and Emberizidae itself.
-The latter seems to have its origin in the New World.
+All but two of the families in Icteroidae are restricted to New World.
+The exceptions are Calcariidae and Emberizidae.
+The latter may have its origin in the New World, but is restricted to the Old World.

-The topology of the remaining Emberizoidae families is still unclear.
-Klicka et al. (2003) had Parulidae sister to Passerellidae, while Barker et al. (2013) give a species tree showing Emberizidae and Passerellidae as sisters, but their concatenated tree shows Emberizidae basal and Passerellidae sister to the blackbird/warbler clade.
-Klicka et al. (2007) has Emberizidae and Passerellidae sister, with Icteridae sister to that, and Parulidae sister to the rest.
+The topology of the remaining Icteroidae families is still unclear.
+Klicka et al. (2003) had Parulidae sister to Arremonidae, while Barker et al. (2013) give a species tree showing Emberizidae and Arremonidae as sisters, but their concatenated tree shows Emberizidae basal and Arremonidae sister to the blackbird/warbler clade.
+Klicka et al. (2007) has Emberizidae and Arremonidae sister, with Icteridae sister to that, and Parulidae sister to the rest.

 Calcariidae: Longspurs, Snow Buntings Ridgway, 1901